-We can see how manipulation thrives because each person is upholding his or her respective end of this distorted agreement, and how the only way for the manipulated person to come out from under the thumb of the manipulator is for her to realize she doesn’t need the thing that is being leveraged anymore.
+We can see how manipulation thrives because each person is upholding his or her respective end of this distorted agreement, and how the only way of controlling manipulative people is to realize that we don’t need the thing that is being leveraged anymore.

 Been there?
-Have you ever faced similar situations….
-Please don’t worry, you are not alone.
-Please feel free and write to us, share your experience, give your valuable comments.
+Have you ever faced similar situations and wondered how to put a manipulator in their place?
+Don’t worry, you are not alone.
+Please feel free to write to us, share your experience, and give your valuable comments.